-In all tables, the 2014/15 financial year has three columns (Main Appropriation, Adjusted Appropriation and Revised Estimates).
+In all tables, the 2016/17 financial year has three columns (Main Appropriation, Adjusted Appropriation and Revised Estimates).
 It addresses problems experienced in the past, which relate to establishing/determining the departmental "bottom line" for purposes of the Budget Review, Medium Term Budget Policy Statement and Intergovernmental Fiscal Review.

-3. Outlook for the coming financial year (2015/16)
+3. Outlook for the coming financial year (2017/18)

-This section reviews the activities of the department for the coming year, focuses on new policy priorities, significant events and challenges.
-Only matters of an external nature should be discussed.
+This section highlight the department's key focus areas for the coming year, particularly new policy priorities, significant events and challenges.
+Departments should be cautious not to discuss internal operational activities but only matters that relate to service delivery.
 Sections 1 to 3 should not cover more than 2 or 3 pages depending on the extent of the budget appropriated to a department.